cbelsole/cbelsole.com/content/posts/adventures-in-starting-a-blog.md

 > **Protip:** Github user TrentSPalmer created a script to rank Hugo themes by stars [hugo_themes_report](https://github.com/TrentSPalmer/hugo_themes_report).

 What about dependencies?
 Installing Hugo comes with a long list of dependencies, but since the only thing I installed is Hugo I can assume that they will manage that list for me.
 So upgrading Hugo should be fairly straightforward.
-That coupled with Go's promise to maintain backwards compatibility lowers the tooling and maintenance costs.
+That coupled with Go's promise to maintain backward compatibility lowers the tooling and maintenance costs.
 I did read a few cases where Hugo did not perform the same version over version, but I’ve lived a lifetime maintaining JS applications.
 So if I have to deal with the occasional upgrade bug from one dependency rather myriads I am fine with it.

 # Setup